Alpine salamander

-The alpine salamander (Salamandra atra) is a black salamander that can be found in the French Alps, and through the mountainous range in Europe.
-It is a member of the genus salamandra.
+The alpine salamander (Salamandra atra) is a black salamander that can be found in the Alps, and through the mountainous range in Europe.
+It is a member of the genus Salamandra.
 Their species name, atra, may be derived from the Latin ater, meaning dull black.
 The salamanders' coloration has evolved over time, as some species are completely monochrome black and others have yellow spotting and marks.
 Their life expectancy is at least 10 years.
 There are four subspecies of the alpine salamander, with varied distribution and physical coloration.
 Unlike other salamanders, whose larvae are developed in water, the alpine salamander and its subspecies are a fully terrestrial species in life and gestation.
 They give birth to live young.

 Alpine salamanders produce toxic compounds from their skin.
 These compounds may protect them from both predator and microbial threats.

 Description

 Alpine salamanders are often small in size, and dark brown or black.
 Members of the subspecies are not wholly black or brown monochrome, but rather have mosaic or spotted patterns.
 Members of the subspecies Salamandra atra aurorae have bright splotches on its dorsal side and head.
 The color is often bright yellow, but can range to shades of white or even gray.
 Distribution of the pigment is dependent on the distribution of certain cells, so may be smooth and even or patchy.

 Female S. atra tend to be larger than the males, and can grow up to 151 millimeters, or around 5.9 inches.
 Males will grow to around 144 millimeters, or 5.6 inches: both measurements include the tail.
 Males have swollen, visible cloacae, and are more slender than females.
 The salamanders have parotid glands posterior and lateral to their eyes, giving them an elongated head shape.
 They tend to have between 11 and 13 costal grooves along the sides of their bodies, and a double row of dorsal glands runs down their backs on either side of their spines, down to the tips of their tails.